lmarzen/esp32-weather-epd/README.md

 7. Boot options.

-  - To configure WiFi without requiring a change in cofigs and re-upload, a [WiFi Manager](https://github.com/tzapu/WiFiManager) has been integrated.
-To use it hold HW button 27 (or PIN_CONFIGURE_WIFI config value) down and press and release the reset button.
-This will cause the weather station to create an ad-hoc wifi network named "Weather_Station" (or the value of WIFI_AP_SSID).
-Connect to this network (ideally using a mobile device) to configure the WiFi network.
+  - To support a change in WiFi networks without requiring a change in code and re-upload, [WiFi Manager](https://github.com/tzapu/WiFiManager) has been integrated.
+To use this feature, pull HW pin 27 `PIN_CONFIGURE_WIFI` down and press and release the reset button.
+This will cause the weather station to create an ad-hoc wifi network named "Weather_Station" `WIFI_AP_SSID`.
+Connect to this network to configure the WiFi network.
 Visit the WiFi Manger site for further details.
     > **Note**
-    > Once you reset with the button held down any previously configured WiFi network will be lost however.
-This does not impact the compiled defaults and resetting without the button held down after previously configured WiFi networks have been cleared will cause the weather station to connect to the compiled config vaules.
+    > Each time you reset using this method the previously configured WiFi network will be lost.
+After you perform this reset the compiled defaults can still be used by performing a normal reset without connecting to the ad-hoc network and configuring the WiFi.

 ### OpenWeatherMap API Key